jaymcor/jaymcor.github.io/notes/mastodon_quickstart.md

 * Use them!
 It helps people search and discover
 * Inline or collected at end
 * Don't go crazy
-* CamelCase for clarity when appropriate
+* CamelCase for clarity and screenreaders
 * But it's not case sensitive
 * No hyphens just letters and numbers
 * Examples: